-- 1.1 All employees have the legal right to request flexible working not just parents or carers.
-Employees must have worked for the same employer for at least 26 weeks to be eligible. - 1.2 Eligible employees can request to: - change the number of hours they are required to work; - change the times they are required to work; - work from home or an alternative place of business of the employer (whether for all or part of the week). - 1.3 This covers working patterns such as annualised hours, compressed hours, flexitime, home working, job-sharing, self-rostering, shift working, term-time working and part-time or reduced hours.
+- 1.1 All employees have the right to request flexible working not just parents or carers.
+This is a day one right and employees do not need to have served any specific time with the Council. - Employees can request to: - change the number of hours they are required to work; - change the times they are required to work; - work from home or an alternative place of business of the employer (whether for all or part of the week). - 1.3 This covers working patterns such as annualised hours, compressed hours, flexitime, home working, job-sharing, self-rostering, shift working, term-time working and part-time or reduced hours.
 Please refer to Appendix A for more information. - 1.4 The Council/Governing Body has a duty to consider all requests seriously; refusal should only be for clear business reasons. - Legislation states that a request to undertake flexible working should be a permanent variation to contract however the Council/ Governing Body will consider temporary requests.